Nonintersecting random walks in the neighborhood of a symmetric tacnode: Integral representation of the Tacnode kernel

-\begin{proof} Letting $t\rightarrow \infty$; setting $n=2m+1$,~$m=2t+\sigma t^{1/3}$, the critical point will be at $z,w=-1$ and thus the leading contribution will come from the neighborhood of the critical points, which suggests the scalings in $z$ and $w$ above.
-The Taylor expansion of the $F$-function~(\ref{Taylor}) gives
+\end{lemma} \begin{pf} Letting $t\rightarrow\infty$, setting $n=2m+1$, $m=2t+\sigma t^{1/3}$, the critical point will be at $z,w=-1$, and thus the leading contribution will come from the neighborhood of the critical points, which suggests the scalings in $z$ and $w$ above.
+The Taylor expansion of the $F$-function (\ref{Taylor}) gives

-Setting in addition the scaling for $t_i $ and $x_i$, one finds by Taylor expanding about $z=-1$ and $w=-1$ the limits~(\ref{A3'}).
-Introducing the running variable $k=4t+\kappa (2t)^{1/3}$, one gets
+Setting in addition the scaling for $t_i $ and $x_i$, one finds by Taylor expanding about $z=-1$ and $w=-1$ the limits (\ref{A3}).
+Introducing the running variable $k=4t+\kappa(2t)^{1/3}$, one gets

 and similarly